Peterborough Urgent Treatment Centre has moved

 If you need urgent help because you - or someone you know - is having a mental health crisis, you can speak to trained mental health staff by dialing 111 and choosing option 2.

 You can get immediate crisis support through UK crisis text service Shout. which is open 24/7.
 Text ‘SHOUT’ to ‘85258’ to get in touch with a trained crisis volunteer.

 Visit your local pharmacy

 Your pharmacist will be able to help you with a number of issues.
 Take a look at four ways that your local pharmacist can help you.
 Find their opening hours and check opening times using the NHS pharmacy service search.

-Open seven days a week, 8am to 8pm.
+The urgent treatment centre is open seven days a week, 8am to 8pm.

 Should I go to A&E?

 Accident and Emergency departments are for serious or life-threatening emergencies and should not be used as an alternative to a GP appointment.
 You should go to your nearest A&E if you require urgent medical attention.

 - severe allergic reactions

 - severe burns or scalds